-- 0.001 mg/L: α-hydroxymidazolam, chlordiazepoxide, flunitrazepam, flurazepam, midazolam, temazepam, triazolam, zolpidem, zopiclone - 25.7.7 Due to the known instability of zopiclone in alkaline solutions, cases with poor zopiclone IS recovery do not require reinjection and/or reanalysis unless indicated by case history and/or the detection of transitions consistent with zopiclone during analysis. - 25.7.8 Extracted samples are stable for seven days with the exception of diazepam and triazolam which are only stable for six days after reconstitution.
-Etizolam is considered stable for three days after extraction. - 25.7.9 See Toxicology Quality Guidelines.
+- 0.001 mg/L: α-hydroxymidazolam, chlordiazepoxide, flunitrazepam, flurazepam, midazolam, temazepam, triazolam, zolpidem, zopiclone - 25.7.7 Chlordiazepoxide: If a case sample has a relative response greater than the TC but lower than the qualitative control, this may be reported as "Present, less than 0.50 mg/L." If the case sample relative response is greater than the qualitative control, the sample may be quantitated with the Chlordiazepoxide Quantitation and Confirmation by LCMSMS method. - 25.7.8 Due to the known instability of zopiclone in alkaline solutions, cases with poor zopiclone IS recovery do not require reinjection and/or reanalysis unless indicated by case history and/or the detection of transitions consistent with zopiclone during analysis. - 25.7.9 Extracted samples are stable for seven days with the exception of diazepam and triazolam which are only stable for six days after reconstitution.
+Etizolam is considered stable for three days after extraction. - 25.7.10 See Toxicology Quality Guidelines.

 - 25.8.1 J.S.
 Hudson, J.W.
 Hutchings, P. Friel, in-house development - 25.8.2 Remane D, Meyer MR, Wissenbach DK and Maurer HH.
 "Ultra high performance liquid chromatographic-tandem mass spectrometric multi-analyte procedure for target screening and quantification in human blood plasma: validation and application for 31 neuroleptics, 28 benzodiazepines, and Z-drugs", Anal Bioanal Chem., 2011, 401(4), pp. 1341-52. - 25.8.3 R.L.
-Wagner, Validation of Etizolam Quantitation and Confirmation by Liquid-Liquid Extraction Using LCMSMS, 2021. - 25.8.4 K. Meinweiser, Qualitative Validation for Pyrazolam, 2019. - 25.8.5 C. Harris and T. Wright, Qualitative Flualprazolam Validation, 2019. - 25.8.6 K. Schneider, Flubromazolam Validation, 2015. - 25.8.7 K. Schneider, Qualitative Validation for Flubromazepam, 2016. - 25.8.8 R. Wagner, A. Siddiqi, Validation of Etizolam Quantitation and Confirmation by Liquid-Liquid Extraction Using LCMSMS, 2021.
+Wagner, Validation of Etizolam Quantitation and Confirmation by Liquid-Liquid Extraction Using LCMSMS, 2021. - 25.8.4 K. Meinweiser, Qualitative Validation for Pyrazolam, 2019. - 25.8.5 C. Harris and T. Wright, Qualitative Flualprazolam Validation, 2019. - 25.8.6 K. Schneider, Flubromazolam Validation, 2015. - 25.8.7 K. Schneider, Qualitative Validation for Flubromazepam, 2016. - 25.8.8 R. Wagner, A. Siddiqi, Validation of Etizolam Quantitation and Confirmation by Liquid-Liquid Extraction Using LCMSMS, 2021. - 25.8.9 A. Jango, Qualitative Validation of 8-Aminoclonazolam, Bromazepam, Clonazolam, and Bromazolam, 2022.